ThemeBoy/SportsPress/readme.txt

 == Screenshots ==

-1. Manage events from multiple leagues and seasons.
-Event names are generated automatically.
+1. Select your sport to automatically install presets and sample data.
 2. Each team has a unique logo and website URL.
 Optionally link teams from your blog to their official websites.
+3. The overview page provides a birds-eye view of your entire sports network.
-3. Configure variables used throughout the plugin to fit your sport.
+4. Configure variables used throughout the plugin to fit your sport.
 Presets are provided for some sports, and will automatically populate these options.
-4. Design your own points system using the custom drag-and-drop equation builder.
+5. Design your own points system using the custom drag-and-drop equation builder.
-5. The overview page provides a birds-eye view of your entire sports network.
 6. Twenty Fourteen theme showcasing the dynamic league table and some of the included widgets.

 == Frequently Asked Questions ==